ibm-cloud-docs/account/faqs-account.md

 In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Account**, and select **Account settings**.
 The account number is displayed.

 You can also find your account number by directly accessing the **Account settings** page by clicking [Account settings](https://cloud.ibm.com/account/settings).

+## Can I use Terraform IBM Modules to configure account settings?
+{: #faq-tim-account-settings}
+{: faq}

+Yes, you can use [Terraform IBM Modules (TIM) IAM Account Settings](https://registry.terraform.io/modules/terraform-ibm-modules/iam-account-settings/ibm/latest){: external} for configuring and managing consistent and  auditable account settings.
+For more information, see [Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).